7 Best WP Engine Alternatives (Other Than Flywheel)

 If you have an indie spirit, Kinsta is a perfect option for you.
 Kinsta is a bootstrapped hosting company.
 Meaning that it is not backed up by external funding since the beginning (Kinsta was Started in 2013).

-Kinsta offers a premium WordPress hosting service powered by Google Cloud Platform in which the data centers are located around the globe.
+Kinsta offers a managed WordPress hosting service powered by Google Cloud Platform in which the data centers are located around the globe.
 There are about 35 different data centers you can choose from when adding a new website on Kinsta.
 The hosting service of Kinsta is bundled with Cloudflare for CDN and cache.
 Cloudflare, as you might have known, is a well-known CDN service that has hundreds of data centers around the globe.
 You can control the CND and cache — as well as other features — via a streamlined control panel built in-house by Kinsta.

 The default configuration of Kinsta is more than enough to run most WordPress themes and plugins.
 It comes with 256MB PHP memory limit and 128MB maximum file upload.
 Kinsta is one of the best WordPress hosting for agencies.
 It offers dedicated hosting plans for web agencies that use WordPress.